 Ideally, your soil should be slightly acidic.
 If your water supply is alkaline, adding peat moss to your soil will help to keep the pH lower.

 The ti plant is very undemanding when it comes to pruning.
 Its natural habit is to shed its lower leaves as it grows taller, eventually developing a naked trunk with the leaves crowded at the top of the plant.

 When grown indoors, the cabbage palm is a slow grower.
 All you’ll really need to do is remove the lower leaves as they die off while the plant grows

 Repotting and Transplanting

-Ti plants do well in relatively small containers but will need to be repotted from time to time.
+Ti plants thrive in relatively small containers, but their robust root system eventually demands more space.
 If you notice roots growing out through the drainage holes of your pot, your soil is no longer draining correctly, or the plant is not growing as expected, it might be time to repot.
 If you’re not sure about the timing, repotting in the early spring, every second year is good practice.

 If your good luck plant is growing well, you can step up by about 4 inches (10cm) in pot diameter (2).
 If you would like to keep your plant in the same size pot, you may wish to trim the outermost roots a little.
 If so, try not to take off more than about 30% of the root mass.

 The ti plant is an undemanding specimen, although it does need good light and moderate to high humidity to thrive.
 Read on for more detailed information.

 This plant needs moderate water and should keep the soil moist.
 In the winter, the plant will accept drier conditions.